iBooks Author vs. Kotobee Author

 The differences are nearly negligible here. iBooks Author allows you to give your gallery a title and description.
-Kotobee Author allows you to set the scaling, text wrap and select from a larger variety of gallery styles.
+Kotobee Author allows you to set the scaling, text wrap, image captions, and select from a larger variety of gallery styles.

 Audio and Video

-It’s a matter of opinion, but for me, I like the embedding idea.
-If a connection is guaranteed, it’s a great way to save on space, as ebooks can get heavy.
+If a connection is guaranteed, embedded videos are a great way to save on space, as ebooks can get heavy.
 Also, some video copyrights don’t allow you to download a video and upload it to your ebook, but will allow embedding.
 If your targeted video is on YouTube, there is a workaround for this limitation in iBooks Author– you can add a YouTube widget.

 Both Kotobee Author and iBooks Author offer multiple choice questions with text or image questions and single or multiple correct answers.

 With iBooks Author, you can also add images as MCQ choices.
-The most stunning of the question types is iBooks drag and drop questions: text labels or thumbnails can be dragged to set locations on a graphic.
-Kotobee, on the other hand, offers the more traditional true-false questions and short answer questions.
+The most stunning of the question types is iBooks Author’s drag and drop questions: text labels or thumbnails can be dragged to set locations on a graphic.
+Kotobee Author, on the other hand, offers the more traditional true-false, MCQ, and short answer questions.
 You may determine the number of lines that appears for the answer and set the correct keywords.

 The similarities of checking answers in each software ends with that they both check answers.
 After that, they’re worlds apart.

-iBooks questions are strictly self-study aids.
+iBooks Author questions are strictly self-study aids.
 The score reports will not be sent anywhere.
-Kotobee author offers three options: emailing results to a preset email address, to an email address entered by the reader, and LMS integration using LTI.
-What really makes Kotobee the perfect choice for educators, is the fact that it can be exported to a SCORM format.
-It can send the grades to the educators via email to let them know how their students are doing and what they’re struggling with.
+Kotobee Author offers three options: emailing results to a preset email address, to an email address entered by the reader, and LMS integration using LTI.
+What really makes Kotobee Author a suitable choice for educators, is the fact that it can be exported to a SCORM package which can then be imported into an LMS (Learning Management System) such as Moodle.
+The SCORM package will report to the LMS the scores of students.
+It can also send the grades to the educators via email to let them know how their students are doing and what they’re struggling with.

 |Drag & Drop||✔|

-For me, this little feature is probably the most fun.
 You can see your ebook app on different devices and machines, in portrait and landscape modes.
-Some of the phone models are a bit old, but it’s nice to be able to see what my ebook will look like on phone, tablet and desktop screens.
-Unfortunately, it’s available in Kotobee Author, not iBooks.
+Some of the phone models are a bit old, but it’s nice to be able to see what your ebook will look like on phone, tablet and desktop screens.
+It’s available in Kotobee Author, not iBooks Author.

-The export formats are without a doubt Kotobee’s strongest point.
-Writers can create one interactive ebook and export it in many different formats, both as ebooks and ebook apps. iBooks author exports only PDFs, EPUBs, and iBooks formats.
-Unfortunately none of which are accepted by Amazon, which means you’ll have to convert the file.
-I prefer creating my ebook and keeping my options open when it comes to exporting.
+The export formats are without a doubt Kotobee Author’s strongest selling point over any other interactive ebook authoring software (explore the full list of Kotobee Author’s export formats).
+Writers can create one interactive ebook and export it in many different formats, both as ebooks and ebook apps. iBooks Author exports only PDFs, EPUBs, and iBooks formats, none of which are accepted by Amazon, which means you’ll have to convert the file.
+You may prefer creating your ebook while keeping your options open when it comes to exporting.

-Now that we’re done with the technicalities, let’s move on to my personal experience with both software.
+Now that we’re done with the technicalities, let’s move on to our testers’ personal experiences with both software.

-The fact that iBooks Author only works on Macbooks was a negative point for me.
-Yes, I have a MacBook and have been a MacBook user for years, but at work we use Windows.
-Not having the flexibility to use the software on any machine is a big downfall for me.
+The fact that iBooks Author only works on MacBooks was a negative point for our testers.
+Not having the flexibility to use the software on their Windows-based work machine is a big downfall.

-Picking a favorite fluctuated with every phase of the project.
-I was initially impressed with iBooks Author’s templates and the beauty of the interface, but at the end was disappointed that after all my hard work, I can’t publish it on Amazon.
-Ultimately function won over form, as I preferred the wider range of options available coupled with multiple export formats of Kotobee.
+Picking a favorite fluctuated with every phase of the project. iBooks Author’s templates and their elegant interface is a first-sight beauty.
+The disappointment is that after all the hard work by our testers, they discovered they can’t publish it on Amazon.
+Ultimately function won over form: that is the wider range of options available coupled with multiple export formats of Kotobee Author.